ariadne-cps/website/content/tutorial.md

 int accuracy = 5;
 ```

-which means that the domain is split $2^5 = 32$ times its nominal amount for each dimension; since for zero accuracy we split the domain once, we end up with discretization "cells" of widths $1/64$ and $4.5/64$, respectively for $a$ and $x$.
+which means that the domain is split $2^5 = 32$ times its nominal amount for each dimension; since for zero accuracy we split the domain once, we end up with discretization cells of widths $1 / 64$ and $4.5 / 64$, respectively for $a$ and $x$.

 As with the evolver, an analyser can be configured with a verbosity.
 In particular, if the verbosity depth is sufficiently high, then the logging of the internal evolver methods is performed.